 The environmentally friendly Swakopmund Saltworks north of the town has been registered as a private nature reserve.
 The shallow expanses of water created to allow evaporation in the salt-producing process are ideal feeding grounds for thousands of wetland birds, such as greater and lesser flamingos.
 Damara terns breed on the surrounding desert plains and bring their young to the salt works to feed.

 Other visitors are rare great crested grebes and a large colony of Cape cormorants.
 The Swakopmund River Mouth is also a good place for bird-watching.

 Camel and horse rides are offered a short distance from the town.
 Cars and 4×4 vehicles can be hired to embark on day trips or safaris into the desert.
 Beach-buggy excursions to the beach, dunes or hinterland also include sundowner tours, hunting and fishing safaris, and dune and tyre surfing.
 Flights over the town and the shipwrecks along the coast can be expanded to include charter flights further afield, while specialised safaris take visitors to see the dune landscapes and plants of the desert.

 Reputable air-charter companies take visitors on short flips over the dunes.

 Where to stay

-Built in and around the restored Old Station Building dating back to 1901, the recently refurbished Swakopmund Hotel & Entertainment Centre offers many entertainment options – from a magnificent swimming pool and restaurant to a gymnasium and casino.
+Built in and around the restored Old Station Building dating back to 1901, the Swakopmund Hotel & Entertainment Centre offers many entertainment options – from a magnificent swimming pool and restaurant to a gymnasium and casino.